 Over the past few years, Bright Young Things, a tutoring business based in London, has been recruiting high-flying students to work as private tutors.
 They said that some of their Manchester graduates were earning over £100 for four hours’ teaching through their online one-on-one service.
 A chemistry graduate tutor, who did not want to be named said, “Last year I earned enough money to spend throughout my last summer before I got a proper job.
 It even allowed me to afford to get unpaid work experience at a newspaper.
 I could not recommend it more.”

 The Tutor Website

-Online tutoring is also becoming a popular option – it’ll save you travel costs getting to and from clients’ homes and let’s be honest, working from home is great.
+Online teaching is also becoming a popular option for private tutors.
+It’ll save you time and travel costs getting to and from clients’ homes and let’s be honest, working from home is great.
 It’s also more convenient for families, particularly those in more remote areas.

-As a private tutor teaching online you can speak to children remotely via Skype and work using a virtual whiteboard.
+As a private tutor teaching online you can speak to students remotely via Skype and work using a virtual whiteboard.
 You’ll earn less this way, but of course you don’t have to consider travel costs or materials.
 Saving time on commuting also means you can take on more online students.

-The great thing about working as a private tutor is that there’s no limit to the possibilities when it comes to being a private tutor.
-You can teach anything – from music to geography.
-Plus, subjects like languages and music can be taught year round to adults as well as children, which means if you’re serious about it, you could make a career out of being a private tutor.
+The great thing about working as a private tutor is that there’s no limit to the possibilities this type of work presents.
+You can teach anything – from physics and maths to geography and English.
+Subjects like languages and music can be taught year round to adults as well as children, which means if you’re serious about it, you could make a career out of being a private tutor.
 For loads of tips about starting your own business, have a look at our small business blog.

 Tute is a social learning platform that encourages interactive learning by chatting to tutors online.
-There are over 250 lessons running every week and they cover all main subjects and all levels from age 8-18.
+There are over 250 lessons running every week and they cover all main subjects and all levels between the ages 8-18.

-If you are a private tutor looking to join Tute they have two models~:
+If you’re a private tutor looking to join Tute, there’re two models:

-- The first is where they employ tutors directly to teach in schools.
-You will need to be a good, qualified teachers – most of Tute’s tutors have at least 5 years in class teaching experience and are often departmental heads.
-They will employ them for between 20-40 hours per week depending on how they want to work with them, and pay £15 for a 45 minute lesson.
-They will also provide weekly training and provide support to help build professional teaching resources.
+- They employ tutors directly to teach in schools.
+You’ll need to be a good, qualified teacher – most of Tute’s private tutors have at least 5 years of teaching experience in class and are often departmental heads.
+Tutors will be employed for between 20-40 hours per week, depending on circumstances, and paid £15 for a 45-minute lesson.
+Tute will also provide weekly training and support to help build professional teaching resources.

-- If you’re a private tutor who wants to join Tute’s marketplace and promote their services to parents, then you will again need to be a UK qualified teacher, ideally with a valid CRB. .
+- If you’re a private tutor who wants to join Tute’s marketplace and promote your services to parents, then you’ll need to be a UK qualified teacher, ideally with a valid CRB.

-Tute let private tutors set their own fees, and charge a fixed fee of £5 per lesson for any tute introduction they make.
+Tute lets private tutors set their own fees and charges a fixed fee of £5 per lesson for any introduction they make.
 Find out more about Tute here.